-Bigfoot Blamed For Idaho Crash– The Internet Says It Could Be Hillary Clinton
+Bigfoot Blamed For Idaho Crash — The Internet Says It Could Be Hillary Clinton

 — Wilma McCalman (@GreatGrany5) March 25, 2017

 Those jokes aside, this isn’t the first time that Bigfoot has been “spotted” in recent months either.
-In October of last year USA Today reported on a Sasquatch sighting as well.
-On that occasion the mystery two legged giant was sighted and recorded on video in the Michigan woods.
+In October of last year, USA Today reported on a Sasquatch sighting as well.
+On that occasion, the mystery two legged giant was sighted and recorded on video in the Michigan woods.
 The video was captured on Carbon TV’s Eagle Cam.
 Carbon TV is a media company focused on recording outdoor wildlife activity.

-The camera was set up to record the activity in an eagle’s nest but they got more than they bargained for when the camera seemed to capture a shadowy giant walking across the forest floor.
+The camera was set up to record the activity in an eagle’s nest, but they got more than they bargained for when the camera seemed to capture a shadowy giant walking across the forest floor.
 According to USA Today, a viewer noticed the Sasquatch-looking figure and sent the clip to a Bigfoot sightings website.
 After that, it went viral.

 “From what we can see, what anybody can see with their plain eye, it’s up to interpretation,” said CarbonTV executive Daniel Seliger told USA Today.
 “It’s definitely grounds for speculation as a legitimate sighting.
 But who knows?”

-Of course it could have just been a man’s silhouette but that’s boring.
+Of course, it could have just been a man’s silhouette, but that’s boring.

 The Bigfoot legend has been a big part of American folklore for many years.
 But the myth isn’t just prevalent here, there are also believers in these half-ape half-creatures all over the world.
 It’s also commonly referred to as the Yeti, as Today I Found Out notes.